The Best Amazon Prime Day Deals Under $50

 Take more than 50% off one of Amazon’s best-selling products, the Echo Dot smart speaker.
 You can play music, play audiobooks, control your smart home, and more.

-This tablet has everything you need with up to 10 hours of reading, streaming, browsing the web, and playing games.
+This Amazon Fire Tablet has everything you need with up to 10 hours of reading, streaming, browsing the web, and playing games.

 The 1080p HD wired video doorbell is built with two-way talk, advanced motion detection, and night vision.